sfreeman422/RaspAlarm/README.md

 # Changelog/Status

 ## 9/24/17 - Changes
 - Adjusted code to include an auto brightness feature that adjusts brightness on the RaspberryPi as long as the code is in fact running on a Raspberry Pi.
+This is controlled by modifying `/sys/class/backlight/rpi_backlight/brightness`.
+0 is off, 1 is on, and anything from 2-255 increases the brightness.
+When the software detects that it is in fact night time, it will reduce brightness accordingly.
+When it is day time, it increases.
+This relies on the `/sys/class/backlight/rpi_backlight/brightness` file permissions set to 777.
 - Added ESLint support to make code more human readable.

 ## 4/24/17 - Changes